-There is some freedom in the choice of $W$, and for simplicity, we set $W$ such that $\widetilde{W}$ is a Heaviside step function [\ie $W$ is of a similar form as \Eq{eq:Fourier:transform:Heaviside}], and one has \bea \zeta_{\mathrm{cg}}(\bm{x}) = \left(2\pi\right)^{-3/2}\int_{k>aH}\dd {\bm{k}}\zeta_{\bm{k}} e^{i\bm{k}\cdot\bm{x}}\, . \eea The reason why this is a convenient choice for $\widetilde{W}$ is that, in this way, \Eq{eq:zetacg:def} coincides with the coarse-grained fluctuation in the number of \efolds~computed in the stochastic-$\delta N$ formalism, see \Sec{sec:Stochastic:DeltaN}.
+There is some freedom in the choice of the window function, and different window functions can lead to rather different results for the PBH abundance~\cite{Ando:2018qdb}.
+In fact, comparing the locally coarse-grained curvature perturbation with a certain threshold is only an approximated procedure.
+More realistic approaches incorporate the full real-space profile of the density contrast across the inhomogeneity, either numerically or by studying the compaction function~\cite{Musco:2004ak, Polnarev:2006aa, Musco:2018rwt, Kalaja:2019uju}.
+Although such analyses reveal the existence of a variety of different situations, depending on the details of the density profile, in most cases the scales that contribute most to forming a PBH of mass $M$ are those around the Hubble radius when it contains that mass: much smaller scales average out inside the inhomogoneity, as the calculation above indicates, and much larger scales simply rescale the local amplitude of the background density.
+For this reason, we consider a coarse-grained field made up of scales ``around'' the Hubble radius only, \bea \zeta_{\mathrm{cg}}(\bm{x}) = \left(2\pi\right)^{-3/2}\int_{k\sim aH}\dd {\bm{k}}\zeta_{\bm{k}} e^{i\bm{k}\cdot\bm{x}}\, . \eea In this expression, ``$k\sim aH$'' implies the existence of a window function.
+For simplicity, we consider \bea \zeta_{\mathrm{cg}}(\bm{x}) = \left(2\pi\right)^{-3/2}\int_{aH<k<a_\uend H_\uend}\dd {\bm{k}}\zeta_{\bm{k}} e^{i\bm{k}\cdot\bm{x}}\, , \eea \ie a top hat window function in Fourier space, that selects out modes comprised between the Hubble scale at the time of formation and the one at the end of inflation.
+Since we consider scales that are generated a few \efolds~before the end of inflation, we are integrating over a few \efolds~of scales as we should.
+Obviously, the details of the window function (its shape and the precise range of scales) are arbitrary, but what makes this choice convenient is that \Eq{eq:zetacg:def} coincides with the coarse-grained fluctuation in the number of \efolds~computed in the stochastic-$\delta N$ formalism, see \Sec{sec:Stochastic:DeltaN}.